Tarot in Literature I

 The Nuncio, to whom he had already sent a messenger

-To understand many things:
+To understand from him many things:

 In the meanwhile his messengers on the green grass